flexmonster/vue-flexmonster/README.md

 ## Usage

 The wrapper provides  the `<Pivot>` component to add the pivot table to the Vue project.
-Read more about the available props and how to use them in the [the <Pivot> component](https://www.flexmonster.com/doc/pivot-component-for-vue-3?r=wrap_vue) documentation.
+Read more about the available props and how to use them in the [\<Pivot>\ component](https://www.flexmonster.com/doc/pivot-component-for-vue-3?r=wrap_vue) documentation.

 Explore the available [methods and events](https://www.flexmonster.com/doc/using-methods-and-events-vue-3?r=wrap_vue) to learn the specifics of using and customizing Flexmonster in a Vue application.

 ## Sample project

 If you look for some reference examples, our team prepared ready-to-use [Vue pivot grid sample projects](https://github.com/flexmonster/pivot-vue?r=wrap_vue) with live demos of the most popular use cases.
 Visit the [Vue usage examples](https://www.flexmonster.com/doc/usage-examples-vue-3?r=wrap_vue) page to see how the cases were implemented in a Vue project.

 In our documentation, you can also find a [sample Vue application](https://www.flexmonster.com/doc/sample-vue-3-project/?r=wrap_vue).
 There, you can learn how to run it and what's inside.